 EPA will use the scientific information on radiation risks provided in the Blue Book, together with information from other sources, when considering potential modifications and updates to radiation protection rules and guidance.

-One of the documents that will be updated based on the new science in the Blue Book is Federal Guidance Report No. 13 - Cancer Risk Coefficients for Environmental Exposure to Radionuclides (FGR-13) (PDF) (335 pp, 3MB About PDF).
-FGR-13 provides methods and data for estimating risks due to both internal and external radionuclide exposures.
+One of the documents that will be updated based on the new science in the Blue Book is Federal Guidance Report No. 13 - Cancer Risk Coefficients for Environmental Exposure to Radionuclides (FGR-13).
+FGR-13 provides methods and data for estimating risks due to both internal and external radionuclideradionuclideRadioactive forms of elements are called radionuclides.
+Radium-226, Cesium-137, and Strontium-90 are examples of radionuclides. exposures.
 It includes coefficients for assessing cancer risks from environmental exposure from about 800 radionuclides.
 It is anticipated to take at least two to three years to complete this revision.

 The update to FGR-13 will allow us to confirm or adjust estimates of health effects related to EPA's rulemaking activities and make updates based on those findings.

-- To request a hard copy of the Blue Book please e-mail firstname.lastname@example.org.
-Use the subject line Blue Book Hard Copy Request.
+- To request a hard copy of the Blue Book, please e-mail firstname.lastname@example.org.

 - There are also several options for reviewing or obtaining copies of docket materials: